StarDance (Czech TV series)

 StarDance...
 Když hvězdy tančí (lit.
 'StarDance...
 When Stars Dance') is the Czech version of the British reality TV competition Strictly Come Dancing and part of the Dancing with the Stars franchise.
-Eleven seasons were broadcast by Czech Television, hosted by Marek Eben and Tereza Kostková.
+Thirteen seasons were broadcast by Czech Television, hosted by Marek Eben and Tereza Kostková.

 A ninth season aired in summer 2018 with ten celebrities competing.
 StarDance is among the most viewed Czech television programmes with 1.48 million viewers in average in 2018.

+On 14 September 2026, original hosts Tereza Kostková and Marek Eben announced that after twenty years of hosting StarDance, they decided to not continue after the 14th season.

 A thirteenth season was announced in 2024 with these celebrities: